 Becoming a Community Rehoming Volunteer and temporarily opening your home to a Battersea dog or cat means that you are providing invaluable care for animals who really need that second chance.

 What is involved?

 Community Rehoming Volunteers will provide all the basics of care for the animal, such as feeding, cleaning, exercising (dogs), grooming, training, playing and socialising, and must be willing to follow our guidance and regulations on training and safety.

-Community Rehoming Volunteers will play an active role in finding a home for the animal in their care.
+Community Rehoming Volunteers are encouraged to play an active role in finding a home for the animal in their care.
 This is likely to involve taking photos and videos that can be used to promote rehoming, attending organised events to promote rehoming, sharing social media posts, talking to members of the public about the animal in their care, displaying rehoming flyers at suitable locations in their local community and handing out Animal Network Officer business cards to individuals interested in rehoming.

 Can I become a Community Rehoming Volunteer?